kyaiooiayk/MLOps-Machine-Learning-Operations/tutorials/VCS.md

 - All three methods rely on a version control system – there is no way around it.

 ## GitHub vs. GitLab
-- GIT stands for Global Information Tracker
+- GIT stands for Global Information Tracker.
+It was originally introduced by Linus Torvalds.
 - The most significant difference between the GitHub and Git Lab is that while GitHub is a collaboration platform that helps review and manage codes remotely, GitLab is majorly focused on DevOps and CI/CD.
 - GitHub is more popular amongst the developers as it holds millions of repositories, but recently GitLab has been gaining popularity, as the company continues to add new features to make it more competitive and user-friendly.